 He knocked on the door and asked the boy if he was alright.
 All he got for a response was more groaning.

 "If you want, I can help you.
-I got something in my pouch that should help," The black haired teen suggested.
+I got something in my pouch that should help," The bespectacled teen suggested.

 The door opened to reveal the blonde teen, still clutching his stomach with a pained look on his face.